-Before your team can collaborate on ReqView projects managed in SVN as described in Team Collaboration > Subversion you should install SVN on your computer, set up an SVN repository and import the projects into SVN.
+You can collaborate on ReqView projects managed in SVN as described in Subversion section.
+To enable this type of collaboration, install SVN on your computer, set up an SVN repository and import your projects into SVN.

 You can download SVN command line tools for your platform from Apache Subversion page.
 It is also bundled with many popular SVN GUI clients, such as Tortoise SVN for Windows after enabling command line client tools install option.